March 1-24, 2019

 Playwright Allison Moore developed this adaptation in collaboration with the Illusion Theater.
 The show debuted on the Illusion Stage in Minneapolis in 2010.
 In 2012 and 2013 it toured throughout the state of Minnesota, where it delighted many crowds.

 Willa Cather’s 1918 novel of the same title is the bold story of 1880’s European immigrants who came to the prairies of Nebraska in an attempt to make their American dreams come true.
-The story is told through the memories of narrator Jim Burden, who, after twenty years of living in the East, returns to his small prairie town to see Ántonia, the Czech immigrant girl who shaped his understanding of life.
+The story is told through the memories of Ántonia’s childhood friend Jim Burden.
+After twenty years of living in the East, Jim travels by train back to his small prairie town where he reconnects with Ántonia, the Czech immigrant girl who shaped his understanding of life.
 The story is wrapped up in an environment of the changing prairie created by the actors, set, and sound.